Massive particle pair production and oscillation in Friedman Universe: reheating energy and entropy, and cold dark matter: Observations to fix reheating temperature and entropy

-In Fig.~\ref{mscale-vs-rf}, we numerically plot the constrains (\ref{para0}) and (\ref{para1}) on two parameters $\hat m/M_{\rm pl}$ and $(g_{_Y}^2/g^{1/2}_*)$ as a function of the tensor-to-scalar ratio $r$ in the range $(0.042,0.048)$.
-However, on the other hand, we can constrain values of these two parameters from the theoretical point view, so as to provide an insight into the lower limit of values $r\not=0$, {\it a priori } to observations.
-Recall that in Sec.~\ref{threshold} we point out the theoretical threshold $\hat m> 20 m_{\rm pl} = 4 M_{\rm pl}$ (\ref{mthre}) for $\rho_{_M}\gg \rho_{_\Lambda}$ that is necessary for the Universe evolution proceeding the standard cosmological scenario.
-Applying this theoretical threshold to the constrains of Eqs.~(\ref{para0}) and (\ref{para1}) or numerical results Fig.~\ref{mscale-vs-rf}, we definitely conclude that the tensor-to-scalar ratio $r\not=0$ and conservatively suggest its lower limit should be around $0.042$ in the present preliminary calculations.
-More elaborated numerical calculations are required to precisely determine the $r$ lower limit.
-The preliminarily theoretical estimate $r$-range $[0.042, 0.048]$ requires more elaborated numerical analyses.
-Nevertheless this $r$-range is relevant to the measurements by the next generation CMB observations, such as CMB-S4 which measures $r\gtrsim 10^{-3}$ \cite{CMB-S4}. \red{In Ref.~\cite{newbound_r}, the authors obtain the most recent constrain the tensor-to-scalar ratio $r<0.044$ by using Planck data.}
+In Fig.~\ref{mscale-vs-rf}, we numerically plot the constraints (\ref{para0}) and (\ref{para1}) as a function of the tensor-to-scalar ratio $r$.
+Recall that in Sec.~\ref{threshold} we point out the theoretical threshold $\hat m_{\rm thresh}$: $\hat m> 20 m_{\rm pl} = 4 M_{\rm pl}$ (\ref{mthre}) for $\rho_{_M}\gg \rho_{_\Lambda}$.
+We conclude that the nontrivial threshold $\hat m_{\rm thresh}$ demands the tensor-to-scalar ratio $r>0$, see also Eq.~(\ref{endr}).
+Applying the obtained theoretical threshold $\hat m_{\rm thresh}=4 M_{\rm pl}$ to numerical results Fig.~\ref{mscale-vs-rf}, we find that the tensor-to-scalar ratio $r\gtrsim 0.044$.
+However, it depends on the parameter $\chi\approx 1.85\times 10^{-3}$ adopted and other approximations used for numerical calculations.
+To obtain the lower limit $r_{\rm min}\not=0$, it requires more elaborated calculations, for example, separating in Eq.~(\ref{apdenm}) unstable modes' contribution $\rho^H_{_M}|_{\rm unstable}$ from stable modes' contribution $\rho^H_{_M}|_{\rm stable}$ to more accurately determine the mass parameter threshold $\hat m_{\rm thresh}$.
+Nevertheless, the obtained $r$-range ($0<r<0.047$) is relevant to the measurements by the next generation CMB observations, such as CMB-S4 which measures $r\gtrsim 10^{-3}$ \cite{Abazajian2019}.